snowball-tech/glacier/README.md

 > gh repo clone snowball-tech/glacier
 > ```

-When clone, go into the repository directory:
+When cloned, go into the repository directory:

 ```bash
 cd glacier